matuteiglesias/journal/content/Dev/2025-02-08_Resolved_LangGraph_InvalidUpdateError_and_Function.md

 - Improved the architecture of the `save_enrichment()` function, enhancing its efficiency and reliability.

 ### Pending Tasks
-- Further testing of the updated functions in different scenarios to ensure comprehensive error handling and performance optimization.
+- Further testing of the updated functions in different scenarios to ensure comprehensive [[error handling]] and performance [[optimization]].